Help get Four Hills Village into the Albuquerque Edition of Monopoly!

 Jan 10, 2026 10am-12pm — FHVA Annual General Meeting at The Canyon Club

-Exception -- the January meeting will be at:
+NOTE -- the March board meeting will be on the 2nd Monday

 https://us02web.zoom.us/j/81687843896?pwd=dVp3dlA4WEpsRG9xb3ErQW9CUDRIUT09